Schmitzi/webserv/notes.md

 -> GET /dev/urandom returns 404, should not be 404

--> GET /for location / without GET in limit_except still returns index.html
+-> GET / for location / without GET in limit_except still returns index.html

 <!-- -> combine upload_store with location name and root -->